fylein/fyle-mobile-app/README.md

 - Go to the [GitHub Actions tab](https://github.com/fylein/fyle-mobile-app2/actions).
 - From Workflows List, Select `Manual Workflow - Appflow`
-- On the right hand side you can see the list of workflow run.
+- On the right-hand side, you can see the list of workflow runs.
 - In the list view you can see a `Run Workflow` button.
 Click on that button
 - Select the branch on which you want to run the workflow from the dropdown available for `Use workflow from`
 - Click on `Run Workflow`
-- This will now run the workflow on your private branch and the diawi apk link and ipa links will be shared on slack
+- This will now run the workflow on your private branch, and the Diawi APK and IPA links will be shared on Slack

 <br/>